December College Checklist for Juniors

-We know it's cold out, but don’t forget about your college search!
+We know it's getting cold out, but don’t forget about your college search!

 We know it’s cold out, but don’t forget about your college search!
 There’s so much to do and the winter season is no exception.